-Sunday, December 10th, 2017 will mark the 42nd year for Mt.
+Sunday, December 9th, 2018 will mark the 43rd year for Mt.
 Lookout’s holiday season Luminaria event.
 This annual tradition is made possible through the efforts of the Mt.
-Lookout Community Council and volunteers from the Mt.
-Lookout community such as the Girl Scouts and Boy Scouts of America and individual street volunteers.
-Proceeds flow back to the community in many ways, including square beautification, candidates night, movie night in Ault Park, and community events like summer dances at Ault Park.
+Lookout Community Council and many community volunteers.
+Proceeds from Luminaria kit sales are reinvested into our neighborhood in many ways, including square beautification (landscaping, seasonal flower pots, maintenance and more), the Fall Festival other and community events.

 24 Paper Bags

-Kits will be delivered on or shortly after December 2nd, 2017.
+Kits will be delivered to your house on or shortly after December 1st, 2018.
 A limited number of kits will be available for purchase at local establishments after December 3rd.

 Thank you to all the volunteers who helped pack over 800 kits last year.
 We are hoping to sell even more kits this year and WE NEED VOLUNTEERS!!!

 HISTORY OF THE EVENT